“Let the Glacier Cool” Conservation & Education Programme

 – W.L.
 Hung, CEO

-Safeguard the last piece of pure land on the Earth, Let the Glacier Cool, Let the Ocean Breathe, run through the pulse to Urban Wildlife Corridor, draw a Green-blueprint – glacier, land and ocean integration, promote green development, nurture biodiversity, promote the sustainability of humans and nature
+Safeguard the last piece of pure land on the Earth, Let the Glacier Cool, Let the Ocean Breathe, run through the pulse to Urban Wildlife Corridor, draw a Green-blueprint – integration of glacier, land, ocean, promote green development, nurture biodiversity, promote the sustainability of humans and nature

-6. Support Green Economy, Green Financing (Climate Finance), and Clean Energy to Reduce Climate Disasters
+- Green Economy, Green Financing (Climate Finance), Green Transition, and Clean Energy Reduce Carbon Emissions and Mitigate Global Warming

-7. Support Orderly Promotion of Green Development to Build a Livable Planet, Practice the Sustainable Development Goals (SDGs) and the 1.5 Climate Goal
+- Orderly Promotion of Green Development to Build a Livable Planet, Practice the Sustainable Development Goals (SDGs) and the 1.5 Climate Goals

-8. Support “Belt and Road Initiative” to Cooperate with Developing Countries, Especially in Green Energy Industry, Agricultural Production Capacity, and Ecological Construction
+- The “Belt and Road Initiative” Cooperates with Developing Countries, Especially in Green Energy Industry, Agricultural Production Capacity, and Ecological Construction

-For some people who especially live in the cities, it is hard for them to understand the value of nature such as wildlife animals, insects, plants, rivers, glaciers, forests, oceans, and beautiful nature landscapes etc. The fact is that nature supports our society, economy, life and future, including nurturing the most important elements of human life – Water, Food and Air.
+For some people who especially live in the cities, it is hard for them to understand the value of nature such as glaciers, land, oceans, wildlife animals, insects, plants, rivers, forests, and beautiful nature landscapes etc. The fact is that nature supports our society, economy, life and future, including nurturing the most important elements of human life – Water, Food and Air.
 We shouldn’t consider that nature is free, and often take it for granted and overexploit it.

 Glaciers cover about 11% of the Earth’s land area and contain about 70% of the world’s fresh water resources.
 They play an important role in regulating the Earth’s temperature, global thermal balance and water balance.
 Message from Ms Audrey Azoulay, Director-General of UNESCO, on the occasion of World Day for Glaciers and World Water Day: “The Andes Mountains, which supply half of the water flowing into the Amazon River, have lost between 30 and 50% of their glaciers since the 1980s and could lose 97% of their icecaps by the end of the century.
 The glaciers of Mount Kenya, Rwenzori and Kilimanjaro will disappear entirely by 2040 if no action is taken, while the Hindu Kush-Karakoram-Himalayan system, commonly referred to as the ‘Third Pole’, is projected to lose half of its glacier volume by the year 2100.”